-The measuring device described in these Operating Instructions is intended for continuous, non-contact level measurement in liquids, pastes and sludges.
-Due to its operating frequency of approx. 80 GHz, a maximum radiated peak power of <1.5 mW and an average output power of <70 μ W, unrestricted use outside of closed, metallic vessels is also permitted (for example over basins or open channels).
+The measuring device described in these Operating Instructions is intended for continuous, non-contact level measurement primarily in bulk solids.
+Because of its operating frequency of approx. 80 GHz, a maximum radiated peak power of 6.3 mW and an average output power of 63 $\mu W$ , unrestricted use outside of closed, metallic vessels is also permitted (for example over heaps).
 Operation does not pose any danger whatsoever to humans and animals.

-If the limit values specified in the "Technical data" and the conditions listed in the instructions and additional documentation are observed, the measuring device may be used only for the following measurements:
+If the limit values specified in the "Technical data" and the conditions listed in the instructions and additional documentation are observed, the measuring device may be used for the following measurements only:

-- ▶ Measured process variables: level, distance, signal strength - ► Calculated process variables: volume or mass in vessels of any shape; flow rate through measuring weirs or channels (calculated based on the level using the linearization functionality)
+- ▶ Measured process variables: level, distance, signal strength - ► Calculable process variables: volume or mass in any shape of vessel